 Global Accessibility Awareness Day

-Each year the WebAIM initiative at the Center for Persons with Disabilities at Utah State University conducts an evaluation of homepages for the top 1 million websites.
-The WebAIM Million Report revealed this year that 97% of those pages had failures of the Web Content Accessibility Guidelines, with an average of 51.4 errors per page.
+Yet only a small percentage of websites and apps are without barriers.
+Each year WebAIM initiative at the Center for Persons with Disabilities at Utah State University tests the top 1 million websites.
+The WebAIM Million report this year revealed that 98% of those pages had failures of the Web Content Accessibility Guidelines, with an average of 51 barriers per page.

-The WCAG is the de facto international standard that Sect 508 of the Disabilities Act and the American Disabilities Act both follow here in the US.
-The lack of ADA website compliance has become a huge liability to website owners in recent years, as mobile and web-related ADA lawsuits climb year after year.
+The WCAG is the de facto international standard that Sect 508 of the Disabilities Act and the American Disabilities Act.
+The lack of ADA website compliance has become a huge liability to website owners in recent years, as web-related ADA lawsuits climb year after year.

 Walk a mile in their shoes.